The Shannon

 • free of charge

-The Shannon on a map
+The Shannon on the map

 Hotels and B&Bs nearby